frees-io/freestyle/docs/src/main/tut/docs/slick/README.md

 import _root_.slick.jdbc.GetResult
 ```

 We will ask the database for a `Person`.
-To keep this example consise, we just use a simple query and don't bother to create actual tables.
+To keep this example concise, we just use a simple query and don't bother to create actual tables:

 ```tut:book
 case class Person(name: String, birthYear: Int)